yijingch/afistforair.github.io/_posts/the-costco-trip/2021-09-09-the-costco-trip.md

 I just like to talk about him in the present tense.”
 Where were us?
 Still in these recurring evenings of outage?
 There.
 In complete darkness, they
-leaned against the wall and
+lean against the wall and
-inched down an unknown route, canned
+inch down an unknown route, canned
 in intermittent whispers like a dusking pond being lit up, flaringly,
 by the moon, patches